o7digital/lcqc-v3/src/pages/pools/ocean-water-pool.md

 - image: "/ocean-water-pool/6.jpg"

 ---
-This pool next to the ocean with a view of the village is surrounded by rocks, terraces and tropical vegetation.
+Nestled beside the ocean, this infinity pool seems to merge with the sea itself.
+Surrounded by sculpted rocks, sun-drenched terraces and lush tropical gardens, it offers a breathtaking view over Zihuatanejo’s charming bay and village.
+A timeless place to unwind, where the sound of the waves becomes your soundtrack.